 - Cryotherapy Clinics

 - Referrals to Health Trainer and Living Well

 Health Care Assistants

 In addition to our nurse practitioner and practice nurses, we also have Joanne Holland, Christine Thompson and Daryl Thompson who are our health care assistants.
-They have been fully trained in phlebotomy and blood pressure monitoring and are currently undergoing their training to assist in the management of health care.
-This currently includes the following but will become more extensive in the future:
+They have been fully trained in phlebotomy and blood pressure monitoring and have completed their training to assist in the management of health care.
+This currently includes the following:

 - Health Advice